Zhenyu0012/Mathematical-Proofs/README.md

 Proving two infinite sets have the same cardinality confuses lots of beginners since two sets obviously have different numbers of elements in most cases.
 For example, $(0,1)\subset[0,1]$, but they have the same cardinality.
 The short answer<sup>[[1]](https://en.wikipedia.org/wiki/Hilbert%27s_paradox_of_the_Grand_Hotel)</sup> is we informally prove $\infty+n=\infty, n\in\mathbb{N}$.

-The strategy for proving any two sets, such as $A$ and $B$, have the same cardinality is to apply the definition directly.
+The strategy for proving any two sets, such as $A$ and $B$, have the same cardinality is directly applying the definition.
 Therefore, we can finish our proof as long as we can define a collection of linear functions satisfying each $a\in A$ maps to precisely one $b\in B$.

 ---